 As an incoming freshman, you have the option of participating in a First-Year Interest Group (FIG).
 FIGs create smaller communities where students can more easily get to know their peers and professors.
-FIGs -- some of which include a shared residence hall -- consist of one to three courses linked together and taken by a cohort of first-year students.
+FIGs consist of one to three courses taken by a cohort of first-year students.
 When you sign up for a FIG, you get to:

 Register early and have a partial schedule made prior to your orientation session.

 Enroll in some of our most popular courses.

-Interact with professors who excel at connecting with first-year students.2015 FIGs
+Interact with professors who excel at connecting with first-year students.

 - Art FIG. For students who have been pre-accepted into the Art Department.
 Students take two to three art foundation courses in common.

-- BS/DO Program.
-For students who have been pre-accepted into the BS/DO program.
+- BS/DO FIG. For students who have been pre-accepted into the BS/DO program.
 Students take Pre-Osteopathic Seminar, General Chemistry I, and Biology I together, and live together in Lenape Hall.

-- Scholar’s Mentorship Program (SMP).
-For students invited to participate in the SMP program.
+- Scholar’s Mentorship Program (SMP) FIG. For students invited to participate in the SMP program.
 Student take Issues in the Education of Underrepresented College Students and live together in Shango Hall.

-- Honors Program.
-For students who have been pre-accepted into the Honors program.
+- Honors FIG. For students who have been pre-accepted into the Honors program.
 Students take two courses in common.